zmrow/Udacity_build_a_blog/README.md

 - Post comments on other users' posts (all CRUD operations supported)
 - Like other users' posts

-This project makes use of the awesome [Bootstrap framework] (http://getbootstrap.com/).
+This project makes use of the awesome [Bootstrap framework](http://getbootstrap.com/).

 ## Quick start